kentonbandy/dinogame/readme.md

 This game can be played in [Exapunks](https://store.steampowered.com/app/716490/EXAPUNKS/) or the [free TEC Redshift player](https://store.steampowered.com/app/948420/EXAPUNKS_TEC_Redshift_Player/).
 With the solution browser open in game, drag and drop the DINO GAME.png image into the browser.

 OR, with a little more setup, you can play this and other TEC Redshift games on any device that runs Retroarch!
-My friend [Travis](https://github.com/thieman) made an [emulator for the TEC Redshift](https://github.com/thieman/exa-rs) in rust which is totally insane and awesome.
+My friend [Travis](https://github.com/thieman) made an [emulator for the TEC Redshift](https://github.com/thieman/exa-rs) in Rust which is totally insane and awesome.
 This game is featured in the demo video for the emulator :D

 To play using a keyboard, the enter key starts the game, and the W and S keys jump and crouch.